-Sub principles Demonstrated by Risk management arrangements were reviewed in 2019/20 with a new process being put in place.
-The Corporate Risk Management Group meets quarterly to formally review risks and risk is included on the CLT agenda.
+Sub principles Demonstrated by Managing risk Risk management arrangements were reviewed in 2019/20 with a new process being put in place.
+The Corporate Management Team reviews the risk registers on a bi-monthly basis.
 Service risk registers feed into the Corporate risk register.
 Furthermore, risks are considered within activities and decision-making reports taken to Cabinet.
-Managing risk Internal audit provides a risk-based audit plan and reports on the effectiveness of risk management to the Licensing, Audit & General Purposes Committee.
-In recent years pressure has been placed on the County Council, and some of this pressure has flowed through to Districts.
+Internal audit provides a risk-based audit plan and reports on the effectiveness of risk management to the Licensing, Audit &amp; General Purposes Committee. • In recent years pressure has been placed on the County Council, and some of this pressure has flowed through to Districts.
 This poses some risks at a social level and within the budgets for the Council.
-Social level and within the budgets for the Council.
-Effective performance, financial and risk management arrangements are an integral part of all business activities, examples include: Option appraisals/ risk assessment Day to day business / performance / service business planning arrangements/ quarterly reporting Projects and programme management Contractual and third-party arrangements (including shared risks) Business continuity plans are in place, tested and communicated to staff as necessary

-PRINCIPLE F nitoring of the Managing risks and performance through robust internal control and strong public financial management I ne Council nas in place an Overview and Scrutiny Committee to encourage depate on policies, objectives and outcomes before, during and after decisions are made.
+Effective performance, financial and risk management arrangements are an integral part of all business activities, examples include: Option appraisals/ risk assessment Day to day business / performance / service business planning arrangements/ quarterly reporting Projects and programme management Managing Contractual and third-party arrangements (including shared risks) Business continuity plans are in place, tested and communicated to staff as necessary performance • The creation and publication of the Council's 3-year business plan.
+The plan is published on the council's website along with the monitoring of the actions. • The Council has in place an Overview and Scrutiny Committee to encourage debate on policies, objectives and outcomes before, during and after decisions are made.
 They also review the quarterly monitoring of the Council plan.
-Robust internal control Internal Audit provide an annual opinion on the effectiveness of the Council internal control environment.
+Robust internal Internal Audit provide an annual opinion on the effectiveness of the Council internal control environment.
 This is based on the outcome from audit reviews carried out within the year.
-Details of this are reported to the Licensing, Audit & General Purposes Committee for review.
-The Council has a Corporate Investigations Team who investigate potential fraud, corruption and maladministration and provide effective counter fraud arrangements within the Council.
+Details of this are reported to the Licensing, Audit &amp; General Purposes Committee for review. control The Council has a Corporate Investigations Team who investigate potential fraud, corruption and maladministration and provide effective counter fraud arrangements within the Council.
 Effective arrangements are in place for the safe collection, storage, use and sharing of data with other bodies, including processes to safeguard personal data in line with GDPR requirements.
 An information Governance Officer is in place and has recently introduced an Information Security policy.
 Managing data • Effective arrangements are in place for the disposal, storage of legacy IT equipment: All hard disk-based systems are erased to HMG Infosec Standard 5 prior to disposal using accredited partners.
-IT equipment is stored in a locked storeroom when not in use\awaiting disposal. • IT Security: IT follows End User Device (EUD) guidance issued by National Cyber Security Centre when implementing security solutions and endpoint operating systems.
+IT equipment is stored in a locked storeroom when not in use\awaiting disposal.
+IT Security: IT follows End User Device (EUD) guidance issued by National Cyber Security Centre when implementing security solutions and endpoint operating systems.
 Council IT infrastructure is audited annually, and results passed to NCSC for review and further guidance on actions to take to maintain compliance (including annual Public Services Network assessment).
 A bid is currently being made to NCSC for funding to support user training relating to cyber security.

-Strong public There are effective mechanisms in place for financial planning, budgetary control and reporting, including the management of financial risk financial management • External Audit review and report on the Council's financial statements providing an opinion on the accounts.
+Strong public There are effective mechanisms in place for financial planning, budgetary control and reporting, including the management of financial risk financial External Audit review and report on the Council's financial statements providing an opinion on the accounts. management CIPFA Financial Management Code compliance during 2021/22